0b01/rickyhan.com/_posts/2017-10-27-how-to-handle-order-book-data.markdown

 }
 ```

 `self` is borrowed in the first line so we have to manually create a scope to drop `self`.
-This is a good example of how Rust developers fight the compiler.
-This makes the code a lot cleaner and mentally tractable.
+This piece of code is a good (bad?) example of how Rust developers fight the compiler.
+This makes memory management a LOT cleaner and way more tractable.

 ### Command Parser

-The command parser is still at infant stage.
-It is implemented using a series of match and if-else statements similar to Redis.
-I will refactor this should demand arise, the entire DSL will be redesigned.
+The command parser is still rudimentary as it is implemented using a series of match and if-else statements similar to Redis.
+However, it gets the job done.
+I will refactor this should demand arise.

 Here is a list of commands: